 Details of her life are hard to piece together as there are few reliable sources.
 For example, historians are unsure about whether to take her poetry as reliable autobiographical evidence.

-However, evidence from the period suggests she was temporarily exiled to Sicily because of political troubles on the island of Lesbos.
+Evidence from the period suggests she and her family was temporarily exiled to Sicily because of political troubles on the island of Lesbos.

-Sapphos is sometimes referred to as a lesbian.
+Sappho is sometimes referred to as a lesbian.
 The word lesbian is actually derived from her place of birth – lesbos.
-However, there is no hard evidence about her sexuality.
+However, there is no hard evidence of her sexuality.
 Her poems express great passion for a variety of people – both men and women; they may have been autobiographical or not.
+Also, in Greek culture, there was a greater acceptance of homoeroticism, with love of the same gender considered a normal practice.
+It is likely Sappho’s community of young women was similar to the intensely all-male societies of Athens and Sparta.
+Combined with her intense poetry, it has made Sappho appear to be an early figure of lesbian literature.
+For example